iShares California Muni Bond ETF (NYSEARCA:CMF) Shares Sold by Kayne Anderson Rudnick Investment Management LLC

-Kayne Anderson Rudnick Investment Management LLC trimmed its position in iShares California Muni Bond ETF (NYSEARCA:CMF) by 1.0% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 124,614 shares of the company’s stock after selling 1,301 shares during the quarter.
-Kayne Anderson Rudnick Investment Management LLC’s holdings in iShares California Muni Bond ETF were worth $7,734,000 at the end of the most recent reporting period.
+Kayne Anderson Rudnick Investment Management LLC lessened its stake in shares of iShares California Muni Bond ETF (NYSEARCA:CMF) by 1.0% in the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 124,614 shares of the company’s stock after selling 1,301 shares during the period.
+Kayne Anderson Rudnick Investment Management LLC owned 0.42% of iShares California Muni Bond ETF worth $7,734,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Spectrum Asset Management Inc. NB CA raised its holdings in shares of iShares California Muni Bond ETF by 5.6% in the 1st quarter.
-Spectrum Asset Management Inc. NB CA now owns 5,650 shares of the company’s stock valued at $351,000 after purchasing an additional 300 shares in the last quarter.
-Affinity Capital Advisors LLC raised its holdings in shares of iShares California Muni Bond ETF by 4.2% in the 1st quarter.
-Affinity Capital Advisors LLC now owns 8,110 shares of the company’s stock valued at $504,000 after purchasing an additional 327 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. raised its holdings in shares of iShares California Muni Bond ETF by 7.4% in the 4th quarter.
-Raymond James Financial Services Advisors Inc. now owns 6,398 shares of the company’s stock valued at $402,000 after purchasing an additional 440 shares in the last quarter.
-Kingsview Wealth Management LLC raised its holdings in shares of iShares California Muni Bond ETF by 4.6% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 11,372 shares of the company’s stock valued at $715,000 after purchasing an additional 500 shares in the last quarter.
-Finally, Westside Investment Management Inc. raised its stake in iShares California Muni Bond ETF by 22.4% during the 1st quarter.
-Westside Investment Management Inc. now owns 2,728 shares of the company’s stock worth $169,000 after acquiring an additional 500 shares in the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in CMF.
+FMR LLC raised its position in shares of iShares California Muni Bond ETF by 509.9% during the 1st quarter.
+FMR LLC now owns 29,288 shares of the company’s stock worth $1,744,000 after purchasing an additional 24,486 shares during the last quarter.
+BlackRock Inc. raised its position in shares of iShares California Muni Bond ETF by 365.5% during the 4th quarter.
+BlackRock Inc. now owns 34,774 shares of the company’s stock worth $2,185,000 after purchasing an additional 27,303 shares during the last quarter.
+Alliancebernstein L.P. raised its holdings in iShares California Muni Bond ETF by 69.7% in the 4th quarter.
+Alliancebernstein L.P. now owns 15,625 shares of the company’s stock valued at $982,000 after acquiring an additional 6,419 shares during the last quarter.
+Wells Fargo & Company MN raised its holdings in iShares California Muni Bond ETF by 19.6% in the 4th quarter.
+Wells Fargo & Company MN now owns 246,229 shares of the company’s stock valued at $15,471,000 after acquiring an additional 40,336 shares during the last quarter.
+Finally, Mercer Global Advisors Inc. ADV raised its holdings in iShares California Muni Bond ETF by 4.9% in the 4th quarter.
+Mercer Global Advisors Inc. ADV now owns 17,233 shares of the company’s stock valued at $1,083,000 after acquiring an additional 798 shares during the last quarter.

 iShares California AMT-Free Muni Bond ETF (the Fund), formerly iShares S&P California AMT-Free Municipal Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks to track the investment results of the S&P California AMT-Free Municipal Bond Index (the Index), which measures the performance of the investment-grade segment of the California municipal bond market and the components primarily include transportation and utilities companies.